 What is involved in making the home environment safe?

-When caring at home for an ill, aging, or disabled person of any age, it is important to consider the safety of the home environment.
-The following checklist may be printed and used for home inspection.
+When caring at home for an ill, aging, or disabled person of any age, it's important

 __ Place a nonskid bath mat on the floor and a nonskid mat in the tub.

-__ Use paper cups in bathroom to avoid spread of germs.
+__ Use paper cups in the bathroom to prevent spreading germs.

-__ To avoid scalding, make certain the tap water temperature is set no higher than 120°F (48.8°C).
+__ To prevent scalding, make sure the tap water temperature is set no higher than

 __ Be sure you can move safely in the bathroom and in and out of the tub or shower.

 __ Mount grab bars at the toilet, bath, and shower on walls with secure reinforcements.

 __ Both sides of the steps should have handrails.